Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

+Since~$w_{n}$ and~$\widetilde{w}_{n}$ are holomorphic on~$S^{1}$ and admit a holomorphic extension to~$X_{1}$, by deforming the integration contour across~$X_{1}$ the integral on the right-hand side of eq.~\eqref{eq:anticommQ_nQ_m_full} can be seen to vanish.
+We thus find

-$Q_{n}$ and $\tilde{Q}_{m}$ give a maximal set of conditions on the state $\Psi_{1}$.
-To associate a state with a given Riemann surface $W\in{\cal P}(g,n)$ we look for all the meromorphic sections $w_{n}$, $\tilde{w}_{m}$ of the spinor bundle which are allowed to have poles only at the punctures, we then construct the conserved charges $Q(w_{n})$, $Q(\tilde{w}_{n})$ and define the state by (\ref{c-1},\ref{c-2}).
-As a first example let us consider the case of a sphere with a single puncture at $z=0$.
-In this case the meromorphic sections with poles only at $z=0$ are of the form
+Equations~\eqref{c-1} and~\eqref{c-2} provide a maximal set of conditions for the state~$\Psi_{1}$.
+This means that to associate a quantum state to a Riemann surface~$W\in{\cal P}(g,n)$ we have to search for all the meromorphic sections~$w_{n}$,~$\widetilde{w}_{m}$ of the spinor bundle with poles only at the punctures.
+Using them, we construct the corresponding conserved charges~$Q_{n}$ and~$\widetilde{Q}_{n}$, the state being defined by eqs.~(\ref{c-1}) and~(\ref{c-2}).

+As a first example to illustrate this, let us look at the sphere with a single puncture at~$z=0$.
+The meromorphic sections with poles at $z=0$ are